harshpatel1995/MyFitnessBuddy/README.md

 # My Fitness Buddy (MFB)

-A COP 4331 Project for Christopher Hollander
+A COP 4331 Project for Christopher Hollander.

-Goal: Design an Android application that allows gym-goers to create, log and track their workouts.
+Designed an Android application that allows gym-goers to create, log and track their workouts.